ddigiorg/AI-TensorFlow/CNN-MNIST/README.md

 + Output channels: 32 features

 ######Zero Padding
 Zero padding simply means a border of zeros is added around the 2D image.
 This allows the output features to have the same size as the original non-padded input image.
-For example, if we have a 3x3 filter, the input image would need 2 borders of zeros to retain same size as the input image:
+For example, if we have a 3x3 filter, the input image would need 2 borders of zeros to retain same size as the input image.
+Note, in this example I decided to draw the input image with a depth of 3.
+For MNIST our depth for the images is 1 because the images are monochrome, but I decided to draw multiple channels as a general example:
 ```
               Input Image
              (zero padded)